adamrmelnyk/oxide_boy/README.md

 oxide_boy default
 ```

 Note: Without a ROM, this emulator will lock up at instruction 0xE9 in the boot ROM.
 To run the default rom you will need to place the ROM at `/src/dmg/rom/DEFAULT_ROM.bin`.
+You can find some roms made for testing [here](https://github.com/retrio/gb-test-roms)

 ## Testing